-Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the Term Loan, provided pursuant to the Loan and Security Agreement, as amended.
+Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the Term Loan.

-Other Income, Net
+Interest and Other Income, Net

-Other income, net primarily consists of interest income earned on our cash, cash equivalents and investments.
+Interest and other income, net primarily consists of interest income earned on our cash, cash equivalents and investments.